 Cleaning your home for home showings is common sense.
 But many folks underestimate just how clean it needs to be.

 This isn’t your run-of-the-mill weekend tidy-up.
+Think of it as spring cleaning on steroids.
 You’ve got to think about what buyers look for and get down to the nitty-gritty so that even the smallest details shine.
 From ceiling fans and window blinds to baseboards and tile grout, no surface goes unscrubbed!

 Staging paints a picture for potential buyers so they can envision life in your home.
 “If I see that a family can live here, I will think my family can live here too,” Dawn explains.